datascienceclubUVU/UVU-2022-2023/Fall-2022-Club-Project/Streamlit Overview.md

     st.header('Description')
 ### <ins>Select Box</ins>
 ##### - This object allows users to select an item from a dropdown menu.
 In the example app, the drop down values are derived from the data warehouse that is being queried by the database engine.
-To use this feature, follow the syntax below and use the following code cample:
+To use this feature, follow the syntax below and use the following code sample:
 #### SYNTAX:
     streamlit.selectbox(label='[label]', options=['list of values'], placeholder='[placeholder text]')
 #### CODE SAMPLE: